 • deficiency of vitamins and nutrients from food;

-• chronic forms of diseases of the digestive tract;
+• chronic forms of gastrointestinal diseases;

 Dysentery in children can occur in two forms: